Navy halts use of fuel storage complex above Hawaii aquifer

 When asked if the Navy is considering permanently shutting down the fuel tank farm, Del Toro said all possibilities are being explored.

-“We’re looking at some very serious option here in the very near future,” he said.
+“We’re looking at some very serious options here in the very near future,” he said.

 Fuel from the tanks is used to power many U.S. military ships and planes that patrol the Pacific Ocean, but Del Toro said the cutoff’s impact on military operations would “have a very minimal effect, if any, at all right now.”